marcoguerri/marcoguerri.github.io/_posts/2017-02-18-ldpreload-constructor.markdown

 loads the libraries referenced by that variable before any other shared object and, as a consequence, constructor functions of those objects are also invoked.

-When playing around with `LD_PRELOAD`, I found myself in a situation where I could not explain why a constructor function was being called multiple times by children processes further down the fork chain.
+When playing around with `LD_PRELOAD`,  I could not explain why a constructor function was being called multiple times by children processes further down the fork chain.
 After a closer look, it turned out those processes were calling `execve` multiple times, with `LD_PRELOAD` set in `envp` parameter, as it would be expected if the parent